Chokeules helps me out with this.

 Black rice toast and Avocado.

 Toast a slice of Food for Life Black Rice bread (which tastes more like a soft-baked cracker than bread, it's relatively low-carb and gluten-free), top it with artichoke pesto* and slices of fresh avocado.
-Since I still need protein, I might add an organic, cage-free scrambled egg or a strip of organic turkey bacon or some chopped roasted almonds.
+There is an American illusion that we don't have enough protein.
+If I am with someone who is stressing out, I might add a strip of eggplant bacon or some chopped roasted almonds.

 I put this on everything - from quinoa pasta to grilled salmon.
 You can buy it but it's better if you make it because there are theories that corn and canola oil contribute to the growth of tumors whereas olive and coconut oil do not.
 So here's a recipe, but I suggest you play around with the ingredients to taste.
 I don't use parmesan cheese but if you do, make sure it is organic and adjust the salt accordingly.